KevinYChuang/macOS-Screensaver-Cert-Bug/ReadMe.md

 Follow these steps to set up the project:
 1. Run the command `security authorizationdb write authenticate < authenticate.plist` in the directory.
-2. Run the command `security authorizationdb write system.login.screensaver.plist < system.login.screensaver.plist` in the directory.
+2. Run the command `security authorizationdb write system.login.screensaver < system.login.screensaver.plist` in the directory.
+3. Run the command `xattr -r -d "com.apple.quarantine" "/Library/Security/SecurityAgentPlugins/NameAndPassword.bundle"`
+4. reboot

-After unlocking the screensaver and performing the privilege escalation, execute the command `log show --predicate 'message contains "macOS-Screensaver-Cert-Bug"' --last 1h` to observe the loss of HTTP connection certificates during screensaver unlock
+After reboot, lock then unlock the screensaver and performing the privilege escalation, execute the command `log show --predicate 'message contains "macOS-Screensaver-Cert-Bug"' --last 1h` to observe the loss of HTTP connection certificates during screensaver unlock